v-gajjar/Minesweeper/README.md

 We’re actively evolving this game!
 Some upcoming ideas:

-- ✅ Smooth gameplay & difficulty levels
+	- Smooth gameplay with customizable difficulty levels
-- 🚧 Dark mode & UX polish
+	- Dark mode and ongoing UX polish
-- 🚀 Smarter stats (spot patterns & key cells)
-- 🎵 Sounds, timers, and more UX features
+	- Sounds, timers, and extra UX features for immersion
-- 🌍 Accessibility, themes, and language support
+	- Accessibility, themes, and multi-language support
+	- Touch controls optimized for mobile & tablets
+	- ⌨Keyboard navigation for power players
-- 🪄 Upcoming **Home Screen** with quick buttons for:
+	- New home screen with light/dark themes & quick actions
-  - 📖 Game rules
-  - ⚙️ Settings
-  - ▶️ Play now

 👉 See the [Roadmap Board](https://github.com/users/v-gajjar/projects/2) or [open issues](https://github.com/v-gajjar/Minesweeper/issues) for the full list.